 For the last 11 years, Christine Harms has been the Controller for the Arizona Cardinals.
-She works with tons of financial data at the NFL’s oldest franchise and she’s always used Excel for account reconciliations, budgeting and reporting.
+She works with tons of financial data at the NFL’s oldest franchise and she’s always used Excel for budgeting, reporting and account reconciliation.

 But like all experienced finance pros, Christine knows offline spreadsheets just aren't very efficient at all.
 Her struggles with manual Excel were pretty crippling prior to Vena—even after implementing two other softwares for help.

 “We used Blackline for account reconciliations and we realized that for our purposes, it was just a digital binder.
 We still did everything in Excel,” says Christine.
 “We used Adaptive Insights for budgeting.
 We bought the tool for four years and never used it because we couldn’t make it work.”

 This resulted in countless hours spent copying data into Excel, emailing spreadsheets around and then aggregating multiple versions to come up with consolidated reports.
 Commission statements would take up to 10 full days to produce.
 GL trial balances weren’t being updated efficiently either.